ahmedameen/SF-Food-Trucks/README.md

     * limit (integer number) (optional): to limit the number of returned food trucks.
   * Returns:
     * Status code: 200 ok
     * Response: array of json truck object with the following fields:
-      * objectid: the id of the food truck.
+      * objectid (integer number): the id of the food truck.
-      * address: the address of the food truck.
+      * address (text): the address of the food truck.
-      * fooditems: the food items the food trucks sells.
+      * fooditems (text): the food items the food trucks sells.
-      * latitude: the latitude of the food truck location.
+      * latitude (decimal number): the latitude of the food truck location.
-      * longitude: the longitude of the food truck location.
+      * longitude (decimal number): the longitude of the food truck location.
-      For the complete fields refer to the [DataSF API documentation](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat).
+      * dayshours (text): the abbreviated text of the food truck working hours.
+      * facilitytype (text): 'truck' or 'push cart'.
     * Errors:
       * Status code: 400
       * Response: 'Bad request, missing or wrong passed arguments.
 Please review the API documentation for the correct format.'
 * Get food truck information specified by ID API.